linebender/xilem/masonry/doc/ARCHITECTURE.md

 # ARCHITECTURE

+**Note - The crate was migrated from the `PoignardAzur/masonry` repository and ported to work with winit.
+A lot of stuff was changed during that port and all the documentation wasn't updated. some of this might be outdated.**

 Masonry is a framework that aims to provide the foundation for Rust GUI libraries.

 Developers trying to write immediate-mode GUIs, Elm-architecture GUIs, functional reactive GUIs, etc, can import Masonry and get a platform to create windows (using Glazier as a backend) each with a tree of widgets.
 Each widget has to implement the Widget trait that Masonry provides.